noirello/bonsai/docs/tutorial.rst

     >>> conn.whoami()
     >>> 'anonym'

-To connect with a certan user to the server we have to set credentials before connnection:
+To connect with a certain user to the server we have to set credentials before connnection:

     >>> client = LDAPClient("ldaps://example.org")
     >>> client.set_credentials("SIMPLE", ("cn=test,dc=local", "secret"))